 Apart from the issues we have taught you to troubleshoot below, there can be several other causes behind the error CAA2000B too, like an Outdated version of MS Teams, which may be incompatible with your Windows built or a clash between your Windows credentials.

-We believe that one of the aforementioned fixes will help you resolve the error.
+We believe that one of the fixes mentioned above will help you resolve the error.